Menu

 QR Code Safety for your business

-Tracking the behaviour of website visitors to improve user experience
+Tracking the behaviour of website visitors improve user experience

 QR codes have become increasingly popular, especially during the pandemic, as people have become more aware of the benefits of touchless technology to avoid the spread of COVID-19.
 You might have noticed them everywhere, from restaurant menus to product packaging, marketing materials to public transport.